markostanimirovic/juliette/README.md

 const appState$ = store.state$;
 ```

 Second option is to select a partial state.
 For this purpose, Juliette store provides `select` function.
-You can pass the key of the state
+You can pass the key of the feature state
-piece that you need or a selector function that accepts the state as an argument and returns the selected chunk.
+or a selector function that accepts the state as an argument and returns the selected slice.

 ```typescript
 const todosState1$ = store.select(fromTodos.featureKey);